 Pfizer and U.S. officials said the vaccine has been found to be 95% effective in preventing COVID-19.

 Army Gen. Gustave Perna of Operation Warp Speed told reporters Saturday that UPS and FedEx would be delivering the vaccine to nearly 150 distribution centers across the country.

-Dr. Robert Cherry, chief medical and quality officer for UCLA Health, told CNN on Sunday that he expected UCLA Health facilities to get the vaccines Monday or Tuesday, with shots administered on Wednesday.
+UCLA Health officials said they expected to get the vaccines Monday or Tuesday, with shots administered on Wednesday.

 Officials with Cedars-Sinai Medical Center said they had no definitive information yet on when they would be receiving the vaccine.

 According to Newsom's office, a Western States Scientific Safety Review Workgroup -- a group of experts created by governors of California, Nevada, Oregon and Washington to independently verify the safety of any vaccine -- concluded its review of the Pfizer vaccine Sunday and confirmed it is “safe and efficacious.''